 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Last Updated on

-Sleep is an important component of a baby’s life especially during the initial months.
-Babies spend close to 70% of the time sleeping in a day during the first three months after birth.
-All infants are different and so is their sleeping pattern.
-Thus, there is no fixed answer to the question how long do newborns sleep.
+Sleep is an important component of a baby’s life, especially during the initial months.
+Babies spend close to 70% of their time sleeping during the first three months after birth.
+All infants are different, and so is their sleeping pattern.
+Thus, there is no fixed answer to the question of how long do newborns sleep.
 It is important to observe and understand your child’s sleeping pattern and then see if they are getting sufficient sleep.